ArcticTechnology/PythonStarterPackage/README.md

 ```

 ### Instructions for Git Bash
-For Windows and Mac, it is recommended to run this app on a linux emulation layer like the Git Bash terminal.
+For Windows, it is recommended to run this app on a linux emulation layer like the Git Bash terminal.
 Here are the instructions for installing and setting up Git Bash:
 1. Go to https://git-scm.com/downloads and click download.
 ```
 Version >= 2.34.1